 - Extensive on-demand library

 - Works on most devices, from mobile phones to streaming players

-- Get the ESPN live stream free for a week with Sling’s free 7-day trial
+- Get the ESPN live stream free online for a week with Sling’s free 7-day trial

 For those who want to learn more, our Sling TV review has all the details you need.